 AI-based tools have already started to roll out and this 2020, we expect more elements to be powered through Artificial Intelligence.
 One example of this is Facebook’s Budget Optimizer tool.

 In the past, Facebook optimized ad creatives within ad sets (audiences) which means only those top-performing creatives get a huge number of impressions.
-With the new tool in place, Facebook can optimize budget between ad sets, spreading them to audiences based on real-time performance.
-Advertisers can leverage this new automated optimization by setting your campaign budget and bid strategy.
+With the new tool in place, Facebook can optimize the budget between ad sets, spreading them to audiences based on real-time performance.
+Advertisers can leverage this new automated optimization by setting their campaign budget and bid strategy.
 Head over to Facebook Ad Manager to start running some tests.

 More Video Content

 The statistics below show that using videos in advertising has increasingly become successful.